Natural gas is key to WVU engineer's vision for clean hydrogen energy

 If the WVU team can engineer a coating that successfully protects turbine blades from hydrogen's intensely hot and corrosive steam, then power plants will be one critical step closer to running on a mix of hydrogen and natural gas, reducing their carbon emissions and increasing demand for natural gas as an energy-producing fuel source.
 But Liu believes those aren't the only benefits hydrogen can deliver to West Virginia, where in 2019, natural gas surpassed coal for the first time as the largest contributor to the Mountain State's energy economy.

 "In West Virginia, we have access to natural gas,” he said.
 “We are sitting in one of three major gas fields, the Marcellus Shale area.
 Today, we simply burn that gas.
-But 95% or more of hydrogen today is made out of natural gas."
+But 95 pecent or more of hydrogen today is made out of natural gas."

 Liu emphasized that, right now, the process of blending hydrogen into natural gas for combustion is "still at the research and development stage.
 Although there have been demonstrations of hydrogen-fueled turbines, no one has run a turbine with hydrogen commercially."